zed-industries/zed/crates/plugin_runtime/OPAQUE.md

 pub fn append(rope: RopeHandle, string: &str);
 ```

 This allows us to perform an operation on a `Rope`, but how do we get a `RopeHandle` into a plugin?
+Well, as plugins, we can only aquire resources to handles we're given, so we'd need to expose a fuction that takes a handle.

+To illustrate that point, here's an example.
 First, we'd define a plugin-side function as follows:

 ```rust
 // same file as above ...